 Dave Bland is professor of homiletics and serves as co-director of the Doctor of Ministry program.
-For sixteen years he served as one of the preaching ministers for the Church of Christ at White Station in Memphis.
-Currently he serves as the part-time adult education minister at White Station.
+For twenty-one years he served part-time as a preaching minister and adult education minister at the Church of Christ at White Station.

 For thirteen years he lived in Portland, Oregon and preached for the Eastside Church of Christ before coming to Harding School of Theology in 1993.
 Dave has published numerous books and articles with a wide variety of publishers including Westminster John Knox Press, Chalice, Abingdon, ACU Press, BakerBooks, College Press, Cascade, and Wipf & Stock.
 Between 2000 and 2010 he co-edited a series of eleven books* on preaching from different genres of Scripture.

 Dave continues to serve as a section editor for the journal Homiletic, responsible for reviewing recent books published in the field of preaching.
 Besides homiletics, another of his areas of expertise is wisdom literature and in particular the book of Proverbs.
 He has published a commentary in the NIV Commentary series with College Press on Proverbs, Ecclesiastes, and Song of Songs* (2002).
 He has also published a book with Cascade Publishers entitled Proverbs and the Formation of Character* (2015) and co-authored a book entitled Creation, Character, and Wisdom* (Wipf & Stock, 2016).

 He is married to Nancy Cochran Bland.
 They have three adult sons and six grandchildren.
 He enjoys morning workouts and working on his farm.